ShreyankShresth1244/RailReserve/README.md

 The "RailReserve" is a user-friendly web application that allows users to search for train availability, departure, and distance information.
 The system is built using PHP, JavaScript, HTML, and CSS to provide a seamless and interactive experience for users.

-This GitHub repository contains the source code and files for the "Railway Reservation Management System," a web application developed as part of the fourth semester DBMS lab Mini Project by Shreyank Shresth.
+This GitHub repository contains the source code and files for the "Railway Reservation Management System," a web application developed as part of the fourth semester DBMS lab Mini Project.

 Description: